rahiel/telegram-send/README.md

 impatient.)

-And finally configure it with `telegram-send --configure` if you want to send to your account, or with `telegram-send --configure-channel` to send to a channel.
+And finally configure it with `telegram-send --configure` if you want to send to your account, `telegram-send --configure-group` to send to a group or with `telegram-send --configure-channel` to send to a channel.

 Use the `--config` option to use multiple configurations.
 For example to set up sending to a channel in a non-default configuration: `telegram-send --config